 1. Use a 8″ x 10″ sketchbook.
-I picked up some hard bound black covered ones at Ben Franklin during one of their many 1/2 off sales.
-We preferred the stitched variety over the spiral bound, and we looked for ones that had a smoother paper rather than rough.
+I prefer the stitched variety over the spiral bound, and I look for ones that have a smoother paper rather than rough.

-2. Use a light-colored paint pen (if the spine is black) to put your full name and the course on the spine or cover.
-See #5 first.
+2. Use a light-colored paint pen (if the spine is black) to put your full name on the spine or cover.

-3. Put a bit of contact information on the inside front cover.
-Maybe your name and email address, or phone number.
+3. Put a bit of contact information on the inside front cover: your name and email address, or phone number.
 Just in case…

-5. Number each page in the top outer corner.
-To facilitate #4.
+5. Number each page on the top outer corner.
+To facilitate a table of contents.

 6. Date each entry.
 Preferably abbreviating the month, rather than using a number, and using the whole year. (e.g. Sept.
 2, 2011)